-SLAC provides students with a drop-in learning lab, residence hall tutoring sites, Supplemental Instruction, campus presentations, and on-line services in writing and mathematics.
-The website is: http://www.swt.edu/SLAC
+SLAC provides students with a drop-in learning lab, Supplemental Instruction, campus presentations, and online services in writing and mathematics.

-Currently enrolled students are eligible for tutoring and schedules are available at the SLAC lab in the Alkek Library as well as in selected residence halls.
-Lab materials such as books, study guides, audio and videotapes, and computerassisted instructional software offer a wide range of topics and levels, from correcting comma splices to preparing for graduate college.
+Currently enrolled students are eligible for tutoring and schedules are available at the SLAC lab in the Alkek Library.
+Lab materials such as books, study guides, audio and videotapes, and computer-assisted instructional software offer a wide range of topics and levels, from correcting comma splices to preparing for graduate college.

-Among subject areas in which SLAC gives academic assistance are accounting, science, English, business, history, philosophy, languages, and math.
+Among subject areas in which SLAC gives academic assistance are accounting, science, English, statistics, CIS, history, philosophy, languages, and math.
 In addition, the staff and student paraprofessionals provide help in the development of such skills as reading textbooks, taking tests, taking notes, overcoming procrastination, managing time, and setting goals.
+(The Online Writing Lab (OWL) and Math Online Lab (MOL) provide tutoring in an electronic format accessible from SLAC's homepage.)

-Many students also visit SLAC for assistance in preparing for the Texas Academic Skills Program (TASP) test and admissions tests for graduate, law, and business colleges as well as local tests such as the Mass Communication Department's Grammar, Spelling and Punctuation (GSP) test.
+Many students also visit SLAC for assistance in preparing for the Texas Academic Skills Program (TASP) test and admissions tests for graduate (GRE), law (LSAT), and business (GMAT) colleges as well as local tests such as the Mass Communication Department's Grammar, Spelling, and Punctuation (GSP) test.
+(Students can also get online academic assistance for the GSP, again at SLAC's homepage).

-SLAC supervises a Residence Hall Tutoring (RHT) program and Supplemental Instruction (SI) program in cooperation with the Office of Residence Life.
-RHT provides academic tutoring in specified residence halls on campus during late evening hours when the SLAC Lab is closed.
-Supplemental Instruction sessions are held in various residence halls, as well as other campus locations, for selected history, math, business and science courses.
+SLAC supervises a Supplemental Instruction (SI) program in cooperation with the Office of Residence Life.
+Supplemental Instruction sessions are held in various residence halls, as well as other campus locations, for selected history, math, English, and science courses.
 SI sessions blend course content and ways to study the material and are led by specially trained peer leaders.
 SLAC staffs and supervises all SI sessions.

-On request, the SLAC Presentations staff will design specialized programs on study skills and academic improvement to fit the needs of a campus club, organization or professor.
+On request, the SLAC Presentations staff will design specialized programs on study skills and academic improvement to fit the needs of a campus club, organization, or professor.